-The Three Sisters – The Foundation of Agricultural Heritage in the NC Mountains
+The Three Sisters – The Foundation of Agriculture in the NC Mountains

 For thousands of years, Native Americans cultivated the fertile valleys of the Blue Ridge mountains of North Carolina, raising the “three sisters”—corn, beans and squash—which were the staples of their diet.
 The Cherokee used “slash and burn” techniques to clear small areas of forested land and fertilize the soil.